 - Reward Year-Round Calm Behavior

 While it may be tempting to try and calm your dog every time they exhibit fearful behavior, you may be inadvertently worsening their separation anxiety.
 While you don’t want to scold your dog, you still don’t want to make their anxiety issue worse.
-Instead, you can work on getting your hound to settle on command, putting a special indoor leash on them, having them lie down, and rewarding and reinforcing calm behavior.
+Instead, you can work on getting your pup to settle on command, putting a special indoor leash on them, having them lie down, and rewarding and reinforcing calm behavior.
 Practice this when there is no storm so that when thunder starts for real, your pooch knows what to do.

 - Distract Your Dog